johnnykwwang/Annex-K3-Build-Log/README.md

 ### Panels & Electonics Box

 I got the aluminium panels from Nirecue's groupbuy leftovers.
-In the build I will document how I paint the bare aluminium panels.
+Later in the build I will document how I paint and wrap the bare aluminium panels.

 ## Build Process - Planning

 There is no official "build guide" for Annex K3.
 I will be follow the e-drawing and the [build order provided by ActualVarner#5006](https://discord.com/channels/641407187004030997/852302000834084924/916480019998584843).

-> This section will be slowly removed as the build goes on.
+This section will be slowly removed as the build goes on.

 > 1. Main frame, starting with the lower cross members (all 8 internal brackets).
 Used both blind joints and internal brackets.
 Do it on quartz/granite countertop if available.
 Exclude crossbars and bracing for Z until step 9.
 > 1b.
 Bed frame assembly constructed in parallel as separate part.